 Eric Grant refuses to write in third person.
-He was elated, of course, when Lauren Mitrick Wood told him he would be included in the team home tour series.
+He was elated, of course, when Lauren Mitrick Wood told him he would still be included in Olive Well's team home tour series after changing career paths.
 After all, Eric prides himself in his taste for mid-century modern design, and has worked hard over the last few months to stylize and curate his new apartment.
-And while he has loved writing the profiles for team members, local business-owners and Olive Well clients, it felt wrong to write a profile about him in a manner that suggests somebody else crafted it.
+And while he has loved writing the profiles for the team members, local business-owners and Olive Well clients, it felt wrong to write a profile about him in a manner that suggests somebody else crafted it.
 Eric feels like it’s almost lying to the audience, something those in the real estate profession tend to want to avoid (for legal reasons).
 No, he simply won’t do it.
 Eric won’t write an entire profile on himself in third person.

 Eric is drawn to the ways in which art and furniture can make people feel.
 His best design tip is to trust your gut: if something grabs your attention, walk away from it, and if you can’t help but return to it again and again, then it’s the right piece for your home.
 “Throw out the stuffy design rulebook about the color wheel, it’s nonsense,” he says to himself writing this interview.
 “I knew a woman who covered her entire house in nothing but purple, then one day decided she wanted bright green.
 And she rocked it!
 Simple neutral tones with pops of color are tried and true but never let a style guide make you feel bad.
 If you’re bold and confident in the choices you make, it will always serve you well, because people love boldness (in a non-threatening context).”
 To find unique additions, Eric recommends haunting local antique stores such as Edgewater Antique Mall.
 He holds his antique 1950s desk near and dear, having found it in a vintage store when he first moved.
 It’s the first desk Eric has ever owned, and it has become a sacred space: he never sits down at the desk unless he’s writing.